NevyanaMomchilova/booksearch/README.md

 ## Main functionalities

--   fetch books from Google Books Api using search term from input field
+-   Fetch books from Google Books API using search term from input field
--   show list with the fetched books
+-   Show list with the fetched books
--   add/remove to wishlist functionality
+-   Add/remove to wishlist functionality
--   show wishlist with the wishlisted books
+-   Show wishlist with the wish listed books
--   check book details (details page)
+-   Check book details (details page)
+-   Navigation with react-router-dom

 ## Additional Dependencies Used